drshahizan/SECP3843/submission/RishmaFathima/Question1/Question1.md

           python manage.py makemigrations
           python manage.py migrate
           ```
+        - The Mysql output from the above command:
         - Finally to get the JSON data from the dataset and to save it into MogoDB server, I need to create a script in Django.

   5. Update and Testing Data: